 Don’t Bring a Tripod for Your Camera

 I debate every vacation if I am even going to bring my DSLR or not.
-I am usually opting in bringing it because I always fear to miss that great shot.
+I am usually opting in bringing it because I always fear missing that great shot.
 However, I never bring a tripod or selfie-stick.
 They are not allowed in the parks.

 You can bring a small monopod that does not extend to help steady your camera.
 I have a few tips on Disney photography on my blog here that mentions places you can utilize to steady your camera when you don’t have a tripod.